Police and Emergency Service Reforms

 - The Commission of Inquiry into Forensic DNA Testing in Queensland.

-The PESRP is also considering the QPS response to the following reports and coronial inquests to ensure efficiencies and oversight of dependencies:
+The PESRP was also responsible for considering the QPS response to the following reports and coronial inquests to ensure efficiencies and oversight of dependencies:

 - the recommendations of the coronial inquests into the deaths of Doreen Langham and Hannah Clarke and her children, Aaliyah, Laianah and Trey, and,